Corporate social responsibility: Approaches

+The technology company Hewlett-Packard, based in California's Silicon Valley, codified their vision of corporate social responsibility as The HP Way in 1957, detailing their duty "To honor our obligations to society by being an economic, intellectual and social asset to each nation and each community in which we operate."
+The company organized or supported many community activities, with employees voluntarily spending unpaid personal time helping to improve society.

 Some commentators have identified a difference between the Canadian (Montreal school of CSR), the Continental European, and the Anglo-Saxon approaches to CSR.
 It has been described that for Chinese consumers a socially responsible company makes safe, high-quality products; for Germans it provides secure employment; in South Africa it makes a positive contribution to social needs such as health care and education.
 Even within Europe, the discussion about CSR is very heterogeneous.

 A more common approach to CSR is corporate philanthropy.
 This includes monetary donations and aid given to nonprofit organizations and communities.
 Donations are made in areas such as the arts, education, housing, health, social welfare, and the environment, among others, but excluding political contributions and commercial event sponsorship.

 Another approach to CSR is to incorporate the CSR strategy directly into operations, such as procurement of Fair Trade tea and coffee.

 Creating shared value, or CSV, is based on the idea that corporate success and social welfare are interdependent.
 The Harvard Business Review article "Strategy & Society: The Link between Competitive Advantage and Corporate Social Responsibility" provided examples of companies that have developed deep linkages between their business strategies and CSR.
 CSV acknowledges trade-offs between short-term profitability and social or environmental goals, but emphasizes the opportunities for competitive advantage from building a social value proposition into corporate strategy.
-CSV gives the impression that only two stakeholders are important – shareholders and consumers.
+CSV gives the impression that only two stakeholders are essential – shareholders and consumers.

 Many companies employ benchmarking to assess their CSR policy, implementation, and effectiveness.
-Benchmarking involves reviewing competitor initiatives, as well as measuring and evaluating the impact that those policies have on society and the environment, and how others perceive competitor CSR strategy.
+Benchmarking involves reviewing competitor initiatives, measuring and evaluating the impact those policies have on society and the environment, and how others perceive competitor CSR strategy.

+Meehan, Meehan and Richard developed a model known as the 3C-SR model, published in a frequently cited article in 2006, which aimed to offer "a new strategic approach to corporate responsibility".
+Their model sought to fill the gap between corporate social responsibility definitions and strategy, which the authors perceived to be an issue, and to provide guidance to managers on connecting businesses with ethically-aware consumers.

+An approach described by Tóth Gergely and published by the Hungarian Association for Environmentally Aware Management (KÖVET) refers to "Deep CSR" and the role of a "Truly Responsible Enterprise".
+Gergely's definition of "Deep CSR" is the behaviour displayed by a "Truly Responsible Enterprise" (TRE), which: